fazzledev/fazzledev.github.io/_roles/donorbox/engineering_manager.md

 ### Growth Team

 #### New Signup Flow
-* Refactor backend logic to enable smoother flow
+* Refactored backend logic to make room for smoother flows
-* Reimplement signup flow to reduce dropoff and steps
+* Reimplemented signup flow to reduce steps and dropoffs
-* Use Nonprofit Database to customize for orgs from different countries
+* Tailored for each country based on Nonprofits Database
-* Harden backend security to defend against fraudulent signups
+* Hardened backend security to defend against fraudulent signups

 #### Donation Widgets on Organizations' Websites
-* Sticky button for increased donation visibility
+* Increased donation visibility with Sticky button
-* Reminder widget to recover abandoned donations
+* Recovered abandoned donations with Reminder widget
-* Social widget to encourage visitors to donate
+* Drove donation attempts with Social widget

 #### Internationalization and Localization
 * Set up processes and managed developers for a multi-year project
 * Integrated translation management tools to sync with application
 * Built tools for tighter feedback loop between translation and UI
-* Opened European markets
+* Opened European markets with close collaboration with other teams

 ### AI Team